JernejPuc/sidegame-py/README.md

 ## Going forward

 Despite a year of inactivity, the prospect of revisiting SiDeGame remains.
-The following open issues will be addressed in 2023:
+The following open issues are being addressed in 2023:

 #### Gameplay
+- Make matches shorter, with fewer rounds (e.g. BO15 instead of BO30, no draws).
 - Add option to create detached client nodes to spawn dummy entities.
 - Add more maps by modifying the original map for different team sizes:
   1v0 (aim practice), 1v1, 2v2, 3v3, 4v4, 5v5 (existing/original).

-#### Accessibility
-- Use numba JIT compilation to avoid the need for precompiled custom rust extensions.

 #### Optimisation
 - Use numba to optimise physics, logic, and drawing wherever possible and beneficial.